Treatment

 Inpatient vs. Outpatient Treatment Post-Detox

 Factors such as the substance that a person is addicted to and the severity of a person’s addiction will affect whether that person will attend an inpatient or outpatient form of addiction treatment after detox.
-The type and severity of the mental health issue that a person with a co-occurring substance use and mental health disorder suffers from may also even affect whether a person will attend an inpatient or outpatient form of treatment.
+The type and severity of the mental health issue that a person with a co-occurring substance use and mental health disorder suffers from may also affect whether a person will attend one or another.

-There are benefits to attending inpatient and outpatient forms of addiction treatment.
-Ultimately though, both inpatient and outpatient forms of addiction treatment keep the focus on the goal of getting individuals to achieve and maintain sobriety.
+There are many benefits of attending inpatient and outpatient forms of addiction treatment.
+Ultimately, both inpatient and outpatient forms of post-addiction treatment keep the focus on the goal of getting individuals to achieve and maintain sobriety.

 Contact Us Today